Improve health and performance monitoring of your Snowflake via metrics and Dynatrace Intelligence.

 default: 9 x Snowflake Warehouse + 7 x Snowflake Account

-The formula estimates a number of metrics per the feature set and a multiplier value depending on which entity the metric is split by.
+The formula estimates several metrics per feature set and a multiplier depending on which entity the metric is split by.

-For DPS license, you can calculate the approximate yearly datapoints consumption by using the following formula:
+For the DPS license, you can calculate the approximate yearly datapoints consumption by using the following formula:

 <metric datapoints per minute> x 60 minutes x 24 hours x 365 days